Many people I meet have the idea that Financial Planning is just for "rich people".

 Why?

-Because as humans we are really bad at estimating what stuff is going to cost over long periods of time.
-We are very good at near-term stuff; quite bad at long-term stuff.
+Because as humans we are quite bad at estimating what stuff is going to cost over long periods of time.
+This is another reason you’re more likely to plan your vacation more carefully than you plan your retirement.

 Misunderstanding your Risk Tolerance

-I wrote about the topic of Risk Tolerance back in May of 2020 because an investor's ability to tolerate risk is a key driver of any Financial Plan.
+I wrote about the topic of Risk Tolerance back in August of 2022 because an investor’s ability to tolerate risk is a key driver of their Financial Plan.

 Your Risk Tolerance impacts the amount you need to save for your goals and should dictate how your savings are invested.